Sunday, 12 November 2017 00:00

 Read more about Heel Pain

-Exercising your feet regularly with the proper foot wear is a great way to prevent injuries and build strength.
-If you have any concerns about your feet, contact Dr. Dean D. Hinners from Illinois.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact Dr. Dean D. Hinners from Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.